Unless it changes, the 2022 RTMA Events will be IN PERSON!

 Events such as the Slope Climber have students building robots that can navigate up steep slopes!
 Would you believe the world record is 82.5 degrees!

 TEAM REGISTRATION Now Available.
-For 2022 we will be taking online and PO payments and will hold all Invoicing until the first of April, in case anything COVID throws another wrench in the works for this year's events. |
+For 2024 we will be taking online and PO payments and will hold all Invoicing until the fifth of April, in case anything COVID throws another wrench in the works for this year's events. |

 Not everything is robotics